Mikejo5000/vsts-docs-pr/docs/report/extend-analytics/data-model-analytics-service.md

 [!INCLUDE [temp](../../_shared/version-vsts-only.md)]

-The Analytics service data model for Visual Studio Team Services (VSTS) consists of entity sets, whose members (entities) contains properties that can be filtered, aggregated, and summarized.
+The Analytics service data model for Azure DevOps consists of entity sets, whose members (entities) contains properties that can be filtered, aggregated, and summarized.
 Additionally, they contain [navigation properties](http://www.odata.org/getting-started/basic-tutorial/#relationship) that relate entities to one other, providing access to additional properties for selecting, filtering, and grouping.

 [!INCLUDE [temp](../_shared/analytics-preview.md)]